LahavHarary/messagesDispatcher/README.md

 </br>
 1. addSevenMessages.bat : Adds 7 prepared messages to the array of messages
 2. updateSevenMessages.bat : Updates the first seven messages (according to id 1-7)
-3. 3.deleteSevenMessages.bat : Deletes the first seven messages (according to id 1-7)
+3. deleteSevenMessages.bat : Deletes the first seven messages (according to id 1-7)
 4. tryToAddBadMessages.bat : has 7 seven messages with errors, if you try to send thoserequests they will not be added to the message array.
 5. feel free to use your imagination and use postman / shell to send requests to the api.